Osea263/alx-pre_course/0x01-git/README.md

-This Alx git task has been fun so far
+The ALX git task has been fun so far